ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/cross-platform/github-arm-runners/actions.md

 CMD echo -n "Architecture is " && uname -m
 ```

-You can do this in the browser using the `Add file` button to create a new file or upload the file from your computer.
+You can do this in the browser using the `Add file` button to create a new file, or upload the file from your computer.
 You can also use `git` from the command line.

 Next, add the `image-build.yml` file with the contents below to the `.github/workflows` directory in your repository: